Convoy

 Mixed-Methods Approach

-I sequenced the methods deliberately: survey first, interviews second.
+I designed the study to start with a survey to surface the current problems, then follow with interviews to uncover why those problems occur.
 The 17-question survey was designed to uncover customers' ordering frequency, theft experience, spending tolerance, and value-dependent behavior.
-The results surfaced patterns across 109 respondents and helped us understand what the problem looked like at scale.
+The results surfaced patterns across 109 respondents and helped us understand that package theft is not the primary pain point when ordering items online.

-But spending tolerance, behavior change, and intrinsic values data is difficult to surface in closed-ended questions.
-I selected semi-structured interviews specifically to allow flexibility for participants to provide deeper context into the issues they actually faced.
+The semi-structured interviews allowed participants to provide deeper context into the issues they actually faced.
 The interview guide moved from warm-up ordering behavior through theft experience and response, into delivery notifications and tracking, and closed on trust, trade-offs, and willingness to pay.

 Participant Demographics